Zruč nad Sázavou: Sights

-The town is known for the Zruč nad Sázavou Castle, which is as old as the town.
+The main landmark of the town is the Zruč nad Sázavou Castle, which is as old as the town.
 In 1781, the castle, especially the interiors, burned down.
-It was rebuilt in its present form in 1892–1894 in pseudo-Gothic style.
-Today it is owned by the town and serves as the town hall and gallery.
+It was rebuilt to its present pseudo-Gothic form in 1892–1894.
+Today it is owned by the town and serves as the town hall and as an art gallery.
 The southern wing is open to the public and contains several expositions.

 The Church of the Exaltation of the Holy Cross was originally built in the early Gothic style.
 The tower was added in the 16th century.
 The church was modified in the Baroque style and reconstructed in 1788 after a fire in 1781, but retained its Gothic character.